This course requires 2 options.

 Teacher in Charge: Mr M. Soltero

-Art History is an English rich subject exploring modern and contemporary art and culture, examining the major art periods from 1960s through to the present time.
+Art History is an English rich subject exploring modern and contemporary art and culture, examining the major art periods and ideas from 1960's through to the present time.

 Refer to our blogsite; phsarh.blogspot.com

-• In class we watch videos, discuss art and culture, read articles and research from both visual and written texts to support opinions.
+• In class students watch videos, discuss art and culture, read articles and research using both visual and written texts to support opinions.

 If a student achieves 14 Level 3 credits in this course it will be counted as an approved subject for University Entrance.
 All standards in this course contribute to University Entrance Literacy.